thejpster/monotron/README.md

 ## Compiling

 You will need to build using Rust Nightly, as we need various experimental features for Embedded development that are not yet available in Stable.
-I am aiming to support Stable Rust by the Rust 2018 release.

 ```
 $ rustup toolchain install nightly